Custom Workflow Agents

 Runs agents against Workflow projects.

-When called, it will iteratively run agent stages till they are empty.
-By default, runner will exit after finishing the tasks identified at the point of trigger.
+When called, it will iteratively run agent stages until they are empty.
+By default, runner exits after finishing the tasks identified at the point of trigger.
 To automatically re-run, you can use the refresh_every keyword.

 Example: